Fidelity MSCI Consumer Discretionary Index ETF- A Few Reasons Why I'm Avoiding This ETF (NYSEARCA:FDIS)

 Weak dividend credentials

-If you’re looking for income, this is not the place to be; the consumer discretionary landscape has traditionally not been a great dividend-paying sector but FDIS is the weakest of a weak bunch.
-Over the last three years, dividends have grown at a CAGR of less than 2% whilst the other two big peers in this space- VCR and XLY have seen CAGRs of 5% and 2.7% respectively.
+If you’re looking for income, this is not the place to be.
+The consumer discretionary landscape has traditionally not been a great dividend-paying sector but FDIS is the weakest of a weak bunch.
+Over the last three years, dividends have grown at a CAGR of less than 2% whilst the other two big peers in this space - VCR and XLY have seen CAGRs of 5% and 2.7% respectively.
 At current price levels, you get a minuscule yield of 0.7%, well below its historical average of 1.2%, and also lower than the current yields of VCR (6%) and XLY (0.9%).
 FDIS's recent dividend record over the last two quarters too has been very disappointing (June dividends were cut by ~40% YoY, and September dividends were cut by ~36% YoY).

 Likely rotation ahead from growth to value